psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

 .. code::

-  $ ls -la test.txt
+  $ ls -la wombats.txt
   -rw-rw---- 1 aqw psyinf 6 Nov 29 10:00 wombats.txt

 The ``-rw-rw----`` provides all the information about this file's permissions.
 The left-most ``-`` indicates whether it's a file, a folder (``d``), a symlink (``l``), etc. The rest are three tuplets of ``---``.
-The first tuplet is for the user, the second tuplet is for the group, the last tuplet is for all other others.
+The first tuplet is for the user, the second tuplet is for the group, the last tuplet is for all other users.

 The above example shows that both the user (``aqw``) and the group (``psyinf``) have read and write permissions (``rw-``) to ``wombats.txt``.
 All other users on the system have no permissions (``---``).

-Let's say I don't want others in the ``psyinf`` group to have write permissions anymore.
+Let's say I don't want others in the ``psyinf`` group to have permission to write to ``wombats.txt`` anymore.

 .. code::